mfredix/ts/lab3/README.md

 the suspension, we have four on the car and they may be adjusted individually.
 The numbers are 0-100 for now.
 Many more parameters will be added as the project evolves, parameters for the engine, gearbox etc.

+## Extras

+* TypeScript has built-in support for [React](https://facebook.github.io/react/), if React is your thing you perhaps want to try it with TypeScript.
+* [VueJS](https://vuejs.org/) also plays well with TypeScript (typings are included in the frameworks npm package).
+* [Aurelia](http://aurelia.io/) is another framework that supports TypeScript.
+* [Angular2](https://angular.io/) is written in TypeScript from scratch.
+Lab 4 is all about Angular2!